peterbourgon/caspaxos/README.md

 your use case, and provide me feedback if you think I've got something wrong.
 I'll appreciate it, honest!

+### Backfilling new acceptors

+When a new acceptor is added to the cluster, it will be empty.
+It will start servicing writes, so any keys written from that point forward will keep all of their quorum/safety guarantees.
+But to keep those guarantees for _previously_ written keys, we should make sure the new acceptor has old data backfilled to it somehow.
+And we need to be careful about it: just dumping every key/value pair to it when it joins is a recipe for disaster.
+We discuss a safer strategy in the system design section.

 ### One-round trip optimization

 > Since the prepare phase doesn't depend on the change function, it's possible